binbinbinv/ProtSol/model/README.md

-download the pre-train bert model file from https://drive.google.com/file/d/1zNh-fxyPDugCFB2Z8SrOAvtTAPDsXhDi/view?usp=share_link and put it in this file folder.
+download all pre-train bert model file from https://drive.google.com/drive/folders/1rFk9gxXBTW8fNmsH-VifgjZaCDSFXX32?usp=drive_link and put it in this file folder.